Atyrá: Church of San Francisco De Asis, Atyra

-The church of Atyrá is nowadays a museum of sacred art that exhibits carvings in wood made by the natives since 1580, with a Baroque Hispano-Guaraní style.
+The church of San Francisco De Asis is nowadays a museum of sacred art that exhibits carvings in wood made by the natives since 1580, with a Baroque Hispano-Guaraní style.

 The building of the church started around 1782, impelled by the priest Father Almada, who also encouraged the population of the city to develop some mechanical and artisan abilities.

 The church building was remodeled in 1852 by command of the President of Paraguay at that time, Carlos Antonio López.
 It was replaced in 1928 with the building that still stands today.

 Since that time, the town developed and grew around the church, as was traditional with most of the towns in Paraguay throughout its history.
 Three of the four walls of the building served as the start of the new construction, and the wall that faces southeast does not present any sign of another edifice having been built.

 The church is not located in the epicenter of the city; it is actually displayed more like the perspective of an avenue, as if it was the beginning or the end of the city.
 In its interior, it retains the altar built in the 18th century and the statues that represent the Virgin of Sorrows, Saint Francis, Saint Lucía, Virgin of Candelaria, María Auxiliadora, and Saint Catalina, among others, all created under the teaching of the Franciscan missionaries.